 Text & conText features a Vandercook SP15 repro proof press.

-The SP15 was manufactured in the 1960s and early 70s, and was designed to print reproduction-quality proofs, preliminary versions of printed pieces typically used to check design, copy and color before committing the piece to a large print run.
+Our SP15 was manufactured in the 1960s and designed to print reproduction-quality proofs: preliminary versions of printed pieces typically used to check design, copy and color before committing the piece to a large print run.

 Exceptionally easy to use and accommodating paper up to 14"x18", the SP15 was one of Vandercook's most popular machines.